How to Use the SBA’s Size Standard Tool

 Step 3: Entering Information into the SBA Size Standards Tool

 To get started on the size standards tool, you can find it on SBA’s website.
-It will take you to the page below.
+It will take you to a page that looks like the screenshot below.

 Once you have gotten to that page, select “Start” to get started.
 Once you have selected start you will need to input your 6-digit primary NAICS Code.
-Contractors will usually know ahead of time what their NAICS Code is, but if you’re unsure you can use this blog to help determine your NAICS Code.
 Once you have input your NAICS Code, it will automatically generate the NAICS Code and description in a drop-down seen below.

 So, for example, if your primary NAICS Code is 541511 Custom Computer Programming Services, it will look like this: